 Object codes: 1000-3999 Action PLANNED ACTUAL Utilize technology to communicate more effectively and 137 teachers, administrators, and classified (Home School Liaisons) regularly with parents and the community.
 Provide professional have been trained in digital tools for communicating with parents and families. development on the use of digital tools for communicating with parents and families.
-As per WUSD Technology Plan goals 4b3.2 The WUSD has established a district account with Constant Contact, an all-Actions/Services and 4b.5, teachers and administrators will improve their in-one online marketing platform that integrates multi-channel marketing and communications options including email, social media, mobile, and families.
-BUDGETED

-\$50,000 LCFF Base

-Object codes: 4000-4999 Ongoing personnel costs
+As per WUSD Technology Plan goals 4b3.2 The WUSD has established a district account with Constant Contact, an all-Actions/Services and 4b.5, teachers and administrators will improve their in-one online marketing platform that integrates multi-channel marketing and communications options including email, social media, mobile, and knowledge of using digital tools such as email, social media, Web, to increase our outreach within the community and drive districtteacher created websites, and other services (Parentlink, Homelink, Learning Management System) to communicate with wide campaigns. families.
+BUDGETED ESTIMATED ACTUAL \$29,187 \$50,000 LCFF Base LCFF Base Expenditures Object codes: 4000-4999 Object codes: 4000-4999 Ongoing personnel costs Ongoing personnel costs